Emma927/CarSharing/README.md

 # CarSharing

-This project was created as an exercise during the JavaScript Developer course, in the advanced HTML and CSS module — building layouts from A to Z.
+This project was created as an exercise during the JavaScript Developer course, in the advanced HTML and CSS module.
+It is a one-page website built entirely from scratch, based on a layout designed in Adobe XD.

 **Available online at:**
 [https://car-sharing-project.netlify.app/](https://car-sharing-project.netlify.app/)